0x7c13/Notepads/CI-CD_DOCUMENTATION.md

 3. On the right, next to the "This workflow has a workflow_dispatch event trigger" label, click on the "Run workflow" dropdown, make sure the default branch is selected (if not manually changed, should be main or master) in the "Use workflow from" dropdown and click the "Run workflow" button

+4. You can optionally fill the argument textbox with "release" to trigger [GitHub Release](#github_release) and [Store Upload](#store_upload)

 ![Actions_workflow_dispatch](ScreenShots/CI-CD_DOCUMENTATION/Actions_workflow_dispatch.png)

-4. Once the workflow run has completed successfully, move on to the next step of the documentation
+5. Once the workflow run has completed successfully, move on to the next step of the documentation

 NOTE: **screenshots are only exemplary**